drone/docs/content/pipeline/docker/syntax/trigger.md

 # By Branch

-The branch trigger limits step execution based on the git branch.
+The branch trigger limits pipeline execution based on the git branch.
 Please note that the target branch is evaluated for pull requests; and branch names are not available for tag events.

 <div class="alert">
 Note that you cannot use branch triggers with tags.
 A tag is not associated with the source branch from which it was created.